python-poetry/poetry/docs/managing-environments.md

 If it is, it will use it directly without creating a new one.
 But if it's not, it will use one that it has already created or create a brand new one for you.

-By default, Poetry will try to use the currently activated Python version to create the virtual environment for the current project.
+By default, Poetry will use the Python used during installation to create the virtual environment for the current project.

 However, for various reasons, this Python version might not be compatible with the `python` requirement of the project.
 In this case, Poetry will try